Post: AI Chatbots for Pre-Screening: Frequently Asked Questions

 How is a chatbot different from a standard application form or ATS questionnaire?

 ATS knockout questions present fixed options and cannot adapt to a candidate’s answers.
-A chatbot detects that a candidate said “seven years” of experience and can immediately ask which specific environments that experience covers, what the largest project scope was, or whether it includes direct reports.
-That branching captures signal that a checkbox form cannot.
+A chatbot detects that a candidate said “seven years” of experience and immediately asks which specific environments that experience covers, what the largest project scope was, or whether it includes direct reports.
+That branching captures signal a checkbox form cannot.

 Natural-language processing also allows free-text responses rather than forced-choice selections.
 Candidates describe their experience in their own words; the chatbot parses, categorizes, and scores the response.
 Research across digital form design consistently shows that conversational interfaces reduce abandonment compared with long sequential forms — which matters in a candidate market where top applicants have multiple options and limited patience for friction.